-Sumartin – located at the southeastern peak of the island, this town has a year round operating car ferry connection to Makarska on the mainland; during the summer season there are up to 5 daily departures between the towns and here you can see the timetable Sumartin to Makarska and here is the list of departures in the opposite direction.
+Sumartin – located at the southeastern peak of the island, this town has a year round operating car ferry connection to Makarska on the mainland; during the summer season there are up to 5 daily departures between the towns and here you can see the timetable and buy tickets from Sumartin to Makarska and here is the list of departures in the opposite direction.
 (Remember to pick a travel date).

 Supetar: located on the northeastern part of the island, Supetar is the main connection between Split and Island Brac, each day year round there are several car ferry departures between the towns, during the summer season there are up to 10 daily departures in each direction.
 Here you can search for departures and buy ferry tickets between Split and Supetar and here are the available tickets and departures in the opposite direction.

 Another option to reach the island is by plane.
 Island Brac has its own airport, located close to Bol town.
 Airport offers some seasonal and charter flights, so keep that in mind, in case there is a connection from your city.
 Mostly these connections are to Graz, Vienna, Innsbruck, Linz, Bari, Naples, Deauville (charter flights) and Zagreb, Brussels, Ljubljana, Bern, Rotterdam and Luxembourg (seasonal flights).
 So if you plan to spend your summer vacation on Brac island, and you can fly from some of the above mentioned cities, you can compare the prices and maybe use that option as well.